Recognizing and Eliciting Weakly Single Crossing Profiles on Trees: Preliminaries

 Suppose we have a profile \PP with $n$ voters and $m$ candidates.
 Let us define a function $\text{\Query}(x \succ_\el y)$ for a voter \el and two different candidates $x$ and $y$ to be \true if the voter \el prefers the candidate $x$ over the candidate $y$ and \false otherwise.
 We now define the preference elicitation problem.

 \begin{problemdefinition}[\PE] Given an oracle access to $\text{\Query}(\cdot)$ for a profile \PP, find \PP. \end{problemdefinition}

 For two distinct candidates $x, y\in \CC$ and a voter \el, we say a \PE algorithm \AA ~{\em compares} candidates $x$ and $y$ for the voter \el, if \AA makes a call to either $\text{\Query}(x \succ_\el y)$ or $\text{\Query}(y \succ_\el x)$.
 We define the number of queries made by the algorithm \AA, called the {\em query complexity} of \AA, to be the number of distinct tuples $(\el, x, y)\in \VV\times\CC\times\CC$ with $x\ne y$ such that the algorithm \AA compares the candidates $x$ and $y$ for the voter \el.\longversion{ Notice that, even if the algorithm \AA makes multiple calls to \Query($\cdot$) with same tuple $(\el, x, y)$, we count it only once in the query complexity of \AA.
-This is without loss of generality since we can always implement a ``wrapper'' around the oracle which memorizes all the calls made to the oracle so far and whenever it receives a duplicate call, it replies from its memory without ``actually'' making a call to the oracle.}
+This is without loss of generality since we can always implement a ``wrapper'' around the oracle which memorizes all the calls made to the oracle so far and whenever it receives a duplicate call, it replies from its memory without ``actually'' making a call to the oracle.
+This allows us to simplify the description of our algorithm.}

-The following observation is immediate from standard sorting algorithms like merge sort.
+The following observation is immediate from standard sorting algorithms like merge sort~\cite{cormen2009introduction}.

 \begin{observation} There is a \PE algorithm for eliciting one preference with query complexity $\BigO(m\log m)$. \end{observation}